mdwasid/HELIYON-D-22-32905/readme.txt

 data_preprocessing.m - set of codes for extracting overall and multi-criteria ratings from original data_movies dataset

-[1] K.Lakiotaki, N. F. Matsatsinis, and A.Tsouki‡s, ìMulti-Criteria User Modeling in Recommender Systemsî, IEEE Intelligent Systems, 26 (2), 64 - 76, (2011)
+[1] K.Lakiotaki, N. F. Matsatsinis, and A.Tsouki√†s, ‚ÄúMulti-Criteria User Modeling in Recommender Systems‚Äù, IEEE Intelligent Systems, 26 (2), 64 - 76, (2011)